Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 All right, we continue now our legal analysis.

-Brett Tolman, Greg Jarrett on the issue of preemptive pardons and uh who might need one.
+Brett Tolman, Greg Jarrett, on the issue of preemptive pardons and who might need one.

 If you really want to clean up the weaponization of the Department of Justice, if you really want to clean it up, those people that did abuse power probably should be held accountable.

-That would then this this way, new people going in in the future will know that if they abuse power, that one day there might be justice coming their way.
+Then this way, new people going into the future will know that if they abuse power, that one day there might be justice coming their way.

 That would be one way to clean it out.

-Uh let me go to Tom Massey and and he pointed out in his ex post that Merrick Garland, he claims, lied to him under oath.
+Let me go to Tom Massey, and he pointed out in his ex-post that Merrick Garland, he claims, lied to him under oath.

 Listen.